Survivor Benefit Plan (SBP)

 SBP annuities are taxable income to survivors: Retired Service members get the tax break on the premiums while they are alive (and likely in a higher income tax bracket than their survivors), but their survivors' SBP benefits are taxable (usually at lower rates) at the federal level and in most states.

-Continuing Eligibility: Retired Service members continue to be eligible to participate in SBP if they have maintained coverage since retirement for all beneficiaries who were eligible when they retired or for whom they acquired after retirement, i.e., if a Retired Service member declines coverage for a Spouse acquired after retirement, the Retired Service member will never be able to cover a subsequent Spouse.
+Continuing Eligibility: Retired Service members continue to be eligible to participate in SBP if they have maintained coverage since retirement for all beneficiaries who were eligible when they retired or for whom they acquired after retirement, i.e., if a Retired Service member declines coverage for a spouse acquired after retirement, the Retired Service member will never be able to cover a subsequent spouse.
 Similarly, if a Retired Service member has no children at time of retirement but subsequently acquires children through birth, adoption, marriage, or as a foster parent, the Retired Service member has one year from the date of acquiring them to name them as SBP beneficiaries.
 If the Retired Service member does not do so, the Retired Service member may never elect coverage for a child thereafter.
-If a Service member elects coverage for children at time of retirement, ALL children subsequently acquired are automatically immediately eligible as SBP beneficiaries, without option.
-There are no provisions to terminate coverage for Children, except during the 1-year period between the 25th and 36 th month immediately after retirement.
+If a service member elects coverage for children at time of retirement, ALL children subsequently acquired are automatically immediately eligible as SBP beneficiaries, without option.
+There are no provisions to terminate coverage for Children, except during the 1-year period between the 25th and 36th month immediately after retirement.

-Surviving Spouses remain eligible to receive SBP benefits for life unless they remarry before age 55.
+Surviving spouses remain eligible to receive SBP benefits for life unless they remarry before age 55.
 In such cases, their eligibility is "suspended", rather than terminated, and will resume if their remarriage ends by death or divorce.

 Additional Information